ahmadjie/BookTick/README.md

 ### Server Setup

-For the server setup, first, make sure your MySQL services is running fine.
-In `server` directory, you'll find `config.json` inside `config` folder.
+For the server setup, first, make sure your MySQL services is running fine, then create new database.
+Open your `server` directories you'll find `config.json` inside `config` folder.
 Open and edit the `development` configuration to match your database setup.

 ```
   "development": {
     "username": "root",
     "password": null,
-    "database": "database_development",
+    "database": "your_database_name",
     "host": "127.0.0.1",
     "dialect": "mysql"
   },